 I am in love with this recipe.
 I went with Dr Pepper because it happens to be my most favorite soda.
 These cupcakes turned out unbelievably moist, buttery, and chocolatey with just a hint of Dr Pepper.

-I topped them with brown butter buttercream frosting which turned out to be the perfect complement to these sweet, delicate cupcakes.
+I topped them with browned butter frosting which turned out to be the perfect complement to these sweet, delicate cupcakes.
 And the color mimics the fizz on top of a freshly poured glass of soda.

 Trust me when I say that these Dr Pepper cupcakes will become your very favorite.

 Whip up a batch today!
 You won’t regret it!